olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     return tuple(exp_vals)
 ```

-Finally, something that PyTorch people will recognize, here is the Torch module for the Dressed Quantum Network.
-With the staple init and forward functions defined inside, this is the equivalent quantum code that will be used in place of the CNN in the other tutorials from the HPC crash course.
+Finally, something that PyTorch users will recognize, here is the Torch class for our custom `DressedQuantumNet` network.
+With the staple `init` and `forward` functions defined inside, this is the equivalent quantum code that will be used in place of something like the `ConvNet` CNN class you see in [PyTorch Basics](../Python_PyTorch_Basics) or similar CNN tutorials.

 ```python
 class DressedQuantumNet(nn.Module):